 You may also contact the Structural Pest Control Service (SPCS) of Texas at 1(866) 918-4481.
 SPCS regulates non-agricultural pesticide applicators.
-Depending on the situation, SPCS may conduct an investigation to determine if there are any pesticide-related problems in your home.
+Depending on the situation, SPCS may investigate to determine if there are any pesticide-related problems in your home.

 We have a pest problem in my home.
-Is there an effective alternative to remove these pests without using pesticides?
+Is there an effective alternative to removing these pests without using pesticides?

 Yes.
 You can use the Integrated Pest Management (IPM) method.

 According to the University of California at Davis, you can follow these steps to manage pests around your home and garden:

 "Identify the pest so that you can choose a correct and effective management method.
 If the pest is a problem that needs to be managed, find out about its life cycle and biology."